max-190/note/README.md

 To get a list of all currently stored notes, use the command `note` without any arguments.

+To get a list of all groups with the amount of notes in each one, use the command `note groups`.

 To only get a list of notes in a certain group, use `note [group_name]`, where `[group_name]` is the name of an already existing group.